ACTIVISM

 By Anna Schlecht

-Our paths crossed many times since I went to his office.
-I would occasionally show up at the Wednesday afternoon peace vigils in Sylvester Park that Glen had launched in 1980 as a way to maintain a visible presence for peace.
-This vigil expanded each December to become the Holiday Peace Vigil, attracting dozens and sometimes hundreds of participants.
-Much later on, he expanded again to host a weekly Friday night vigil at Percival Landing, an event that became the go-to location for any injustice that had occurred in the past week.
+Our paths crossed many times after I went to his office.
+I occasionally showed up at the Wednesday afternoon peace vigils in Sylvester Park that Glen initiated in 1980 as a way to maintain a visible presence for peace.
+This vigil expanded each December to become a Holiday Peace Vigil, attracting dozens and sometimes hundreds of participants.
+Much later, he expanded again to host a weekly Friday night vigil at Percival Landing, an event that became the go-to location to protest any injustice that had occurred in the past week.

-Later still, I joined Glen and Bob Zeigler on a delightfully dead-ended political farce.
-This was mid-1987 when President Reagan was in office and his first lady Nancy Reagan was running her sideshow project, called “Just Say No to Drugs,” offering grants to community-based groups to wage the war on drugs.
-Our big idea was to send in an application titled, “Say No to the Contras to Say No to Drugs.”
-We came up with some clever name and asked Margie Gaffney, who was a lawyer, to help us set up the non-profit corporation with the state.
+We came up with a clever name and asked Margie Gaffney, who was a lawyer, to help us set up a nonprofit corporation with the State.
 Bob was our president, although we called him the “Bobwan” after the Bhagwan Shri Rajneesh who was then infamous for his Rajneeshpurim cult based in Antelope, Oregon.
 Glen and I rounded out the officers.
 We got together for a few evenings over beer and pizza to group-write the application.
 Each time, we howled with laughter as we crafted our explanation of how stopping the CIA-funded Contras would stem the drug trade in the US.
-Around that time, Oliver North infamously testified before a congressional hearing that he thought it was a “neat idea” to fund the US covert military intervention against the Sandinista government in Nicaragua by selling drugs to inner city people of color.
+Around that time, Oliver North testified at a Congressional hearing that it was a “neat idea!” to fund the covert US military intervention against the Sandinista Government by selling drugs to inner-city people of color.

 Glen Anderson was a lifelong activist, never wavering in his dedication to promoting peace on all fronts.
-He remained a steady proponent of nonviolence in local activism.
+He remained a steady proponent of non-violence in local activism.
 We are fortunate to have called him our friend and fellow activist.
 May his memory be an inspiration to continue to stand up for social justice.